getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 Launch the Synaptic Package Manager to find and install new software.
 Synaptic is a graphical interface to the `apt-get` command and will install software intended for DERP and other debain-based systems.
 You can learn more about Synaptic [here](https://help.ubuntu.com/community/SynapticHowto)

-There's a simple search bar to make it easy to find packages you are interested.
+There's a simple search bar to make it easy to find packages you are interested in.
 If you don't find the package you are looking for, hit the **Reload** button to refresh Synaptic's record of available packages.

 ![Install software with Synaptic](images/appscreen_synaptic.jpg)

-#### Example: Installing Scratch Programming Environment
+### Example: Installing Scratch Programming Environment
 Using Synapitc is very easy.
 For example, if you wanted to install the Scratch Programming Environment, you can simply search for "scratch" and you'll get a lot of results.
 Scroll through, and you'll eventually find "scratch" in the packages window.
 However, you'll probably want to narrow your results with better search terms, such as "scratch programming environments"